zPodFactory/zpodfactory.github.io/docs/guide/install/index.md

 Processing triggers for man-db (2.11.2-2) ...
 ```

-Check current partition scheme (we growed the VM disk to 750GB on vCenter):
+Check current partition scheme (we grew the VM disk to 750GB on vCenter):

 ``` { data-copy="fdisk -l" hl_lines="12 13 22"  }
 ❯ fdisk -l